 - What the parenting arrangements will be if they are not allowed to relocate

 - How the children will travel to spend time with the other parent

 - The impact that moving will have on the children.

 - Which schools, health services etc. the children will use.

-When making Orders for one parent to relocate interstate the overriding factor the Court must consider is whether it is in the best interests of the children for them to relocate.
+When making orders that allow one parent to relocate interstate the overriding factor the court must consider is whether it is in the best interests of the children for them to relocate.

-Relocation matters are one of the most difficult cases that the Court deals with.
-If you want the best chance of moving interstate with the children then you should obtain legal advice from family lawyers experienced in relocation matters to help you prepare your case before you consider filing an application with the Court.
+Relocation matters are one of the most difficult types of cases that the family courts deal with.
+If you want the best chance of moving interstate with your children then you should obtain legal advice from family lawyers experienced in relocation matters to help you prepare your case before you consider filing an application with the court.